rack/rack-attack/README.md

 ### Throttles

+*NOTE:* If you are using Redis as backing store, Redis-ActiveSupport does not recognize `1.second` so just specify the `:period` parameter in seconds.

     # Throttle requests to 5 requests per second per ip
     Rack::Attack.throttle('req/ip', :limit => 5, :period => 1.second) do |req|
       # If the return value is truthy, the cache key for the return value